 7 The Environmental Protection Amendment Regulations (No. 3) 1996 r.
 7 (as amended by the Environmental Protection Amendment Regulations (No. 6) 1996 r.
 10) is a transitional provision that is of no further effect.

 8 The amendment in the Environmental Protection Amendment Regulations (No. 5) 2000 r.
-12 referring to items 8 and 9 of Schedule 6 is not included because these items were previously deleted in Gazette 19 December 2000 p.
+12 referring to items 8 and 9 of Schedule 6 is not included because these items were previously deleted by Gazette 19 December 2000 p.
 7284.

 10 On the date as at which this compilation was prepared, the Environmental Protection (Plastic Bags) Regulations 2018 r.
 7(2) had not come into operation.
 It reads as follows: